 I was trapped!
 Blackmailed!
 Oh, the sacrifices we creative types make for our art.
 On her next birthday, my daughter got a pet dog.

 I launched into orchestrating General Prophet Joseph Smith.
-I was no keyboardist, so I had to meticulously insert every single note by hand (well, by mouse) for every instrument in the orchestra for a musical that ended up being two-and-a-half hours long.
+I was no keyboardist, so I had to meticulously insert every single note by hand (well, by mouse) onto the stanzas in my computer software I had bought for every instrument in the orchestra for a musical that ended up being two-and-a-half hours long.

 But when I completed it, I glowed with a warm sense of accomplishment.
-A couple decades after I completed its creation, my opera had come to life.
-And to this day, I think I did a pretty good job, considering I had no formal music training and really didn’t have a clue what I was doing.
+A couple decades after I finished composing it, my opera had come to life.
+To this day, I think I did a pretty good job with the composing and the orchestrating, considering I had no formal music training and really didn’t have a clue what I was doing.

 I auditioned them in my own dining room.
 I described the style of the music as somewhere between Les Miserables and Joseph and the Amazing Technicolor Dreamcoat.
 This serendipitously motivated a number of them to come in prepared to sing something from Les Mis.
 I felt privileged to be serenaded by talented singers belting out songs from the greatest musical ever composed.

-Sadly, Colm Wilkinson was not one of them.
+Sadly, Colm Wilkinson was not one of them who auditioned.

 I recruited a mother and son team in my neighborhood to create a logo, inspired by an old, well-known painting of Joseph Smith addressing the Nauvoo Legion wearing his lieutenant general uniform and sword outstretched.